-A neurological disorder known as “alternating hemiplegia of children” or AHC disease is characterised by recurrent episodes of momentary paralysis, frequently affecting one side of the body (hemiplegia).
+A neurological disorder known as “alternating hemiplegia of childhood” or AHC disease is characterized by recurrent episodes of momentary paralysis, frequently affecting one side of the body (hemiplegia).
 In certain cases, the paralysis affects both sides of the body simultaneously or alternately on one side of the body.
 These bouts normally start before the age of 18 months and persist for a few minutes to many days.
 It is a very rare condition that affects 1 in a million children.

 What Leads to Hemiplegic Episodes?